saifaustcse/SDLC-Methodologies/README.md

            <img src="https://github.com/saifaustcse/SDLC_Methodologies/blob/master/images/prototype.jpg" width="800" height="450">
     <div>

-    Once the requirement gathering is done, the quick design is created and the prototype which is presented to the customer for evaluation is built.

-    Customer feedback and the refined requirement is used to modify the prototype and is again presented to the customer for evaluation.
-Once the customer approves the prototype, it is used as a requirement for building the actual software.
-The actual software is build using the Waterfall model approach.

     Use cases for the Prototype model:

-        * It is used when user is not sure of the system, in other words requirements are incomplete.
+        * It is used when user is not sure of the system, in other words requirements are incomplete

     Pros:

          * Prototyping Methodology is quite adaptive as any updates or new requirements are accommodated
-         * Prototypes can be changed and even discarded.
+         * Prototypes can be changed and even discarded
-         * Increased user involvement in the product even before its implementation.
+         * Increased user involvement in the product even before its implementation
-         * Allows the client to compare if the software code matches the software specification.
+         * Allows the client to compare if the software code matches the software specification
-         * Helps to gain a better understanding of the customer's needs.
+         * Helps to gain a better understanding of the customer's needs
          * It mitigates or eliminates  the risks before the actual product is developed
-         * Quicker client feedback is available leading to better solutions.
+         * Quicker client feedback is available leading to better solutions
-         * Missing functionality identified in the evaluation phase and implemented in the refined prototype.
+         * Missing functionality identified in the evaluation phase and implemented in the refined prototype
-         * It also identifies the complex or difficult functions.
+         * It also identifies the complex or difficult functions
-         * Encourages innovation and flexible designing.
+         * Encourages innovation and flexible designing
          * No need for specialized experts to build the model

     Cons:

-         * Prototyping is a time consuming  process.
+         * Prototyping is a time consuming  process
          * It can be comparatively costly as more time and resources are required for prototyping
-         * The cost of developing a prototype is a total waste as the prototype is ultimately thrown away.
+         * The cost of developing a prototype is a total waste as the prototype is ultimately thrown away
-         * The effort invested in building prototypes may be too much if it is not monitored properly.
+         * The effort invested in building prototypes may be too much if it is not monitored properly
-         * Poor documentation because the requirements of the customers are insufficient.
+         * Poor documentation because the requirements of the customers are insufficient
          * Risk of insufficient requirement analysis owing to too much dependency on the prototype.
-         * Prototyping may encourage excessive change requests.
+         * Prototyping may encourage excessive change requests
-         * There may be far too many variations in software requirements when each time the prototype is evaluated by the customer.
+         * There may be far too many variations in software requirements when each time the prototype is evaluated by the customer
          * It is very difficult for software developers to accommodate all the changes demanded by the clients.
-         * Users may get confused in the prototypes and actual systems.
+         * Users may get confused in the prototypes and actual systems
-         * After seeing an early prototype model, the customers may think that the actual product will be delivered to him soon.
+         * After seeing an early prototype model, the customers may think that the actual product will be delivered to him soon
-         * Developers who want to build prototypes quickly may end up building sub-standard development solutions.
+         * Developers who want to build prototypes quickly may end up building sub-standard development solutions
-         * Developers may try to reuse the existing prototypes to build the actual system, even when it is not technically feasible.
+         * Developers may try to reuse the existing prototypes to build the actual system, even when it is not technically feasible

     **[⬆ Back to Top](#table-of-contents)**